Dorin Damir: Awards and honors

 Damir holds the 1st Dan Black Belt in Taekwondo.
 He is also a hand-to-hand combat instructor.
 He is still practicing boxing and Muay Thai.
 He has made a notable contribution to the development of martial arts in the Republic of Moldova.

 In 2009, Damir founded the Fighting & Entertainment Association of Moldova (FEA) which aims to promote Moldovan fighters to world rings and tatami, encourage a healthy lifestyle among young people and increase the popularity of K-1 in Moldova.
-In 2009, the first FEA GP tournament was held, with the participation of Moldovan fighters in the 84kg weight class.
+In 2009, the first FEA GP tournament was held, with the participation of Moldovan fighters in the 84 kg weight class.
 Together with the Japanese and European partners, Damir Dorin established the "King Of Kings Project (KOK)".
 In 2010, for the first time in Moldova, the BUSHIDO FC tournament was held, with 5 fights according to the MMA rules and 5 fights according to the K-1 rules.
 In 2011, Damir registered the "FIGHTING EAGLES" Project which in a short time has gained huge popularity in Moldova.
 Damir has continued to hold tournaments, and to date there have been nine major events.

+Controversies

+In 2026 Dorin Damir, the president of the FEA association and godson of the former democratic leader Vladimir Plahotniuc, was detained shortly after being sentenced to three years in prison.
+Dorin Damir, Alexandru Pînzari and Valeriu Cojocaru were sentenced on Monday, January 19, to three years in prison each, being found guilty of abuse of power and job misuse in the case of fictitious hiring at the former Directorate 5 of the National Investigation Inspectorate.
+The decision was made by the Chisinau Court, Buiucani headquarters.